 How to apply

 Follow the steps below to apply for credit transfer.
 The following information applies to students at all faculties apart from the Faculty of Odontology.

-Note that a decision on credit transfer does not equal guaranteed admission to a course, course component or programme.
+Note that a decision on credit transfer does not equal guaranteed admission to a course, course component, or programme.

 What previous studies do I need to/not need to credit transfer?